Channel Estimation for RIS-Assisted mmWave Systems via Diffusion Models: Conclusion

 \section{Conclusion}

-In this letter, we propose a DM-aided channel estimation method utilizing the reverse process of DM, which is adaptive to different noise levels.
-To address network parameter redundancy, we further design a parameter-efficient network that incurs almost no performance loss.
-Simulation results demonstrate that our method significantly improves performance compared to baselines.
+In this letter, we propose a DMs-aided channel estimation method by formulating the estimation task as the reverse process of DMs, which adapts to varying noise levels.
+To reduce model complexity, we further design a parameter-efficient network, BRCNet, which achieves comparable performance with substantially fewer parameters.
+Simulation results demonstrate that the proposed method significantly outperforms baselines.